Emsa001/ft_react/README.md

 **ft_react** is a lightweight, learning-focused implementation of the React library.
 It replicates core React features such as hooks, context, and routing — and adds a few custom ones too.

-> ⚠️ **Note**: This project is for educational purposes and should not be used in production environments.

 ---

 ## 🚀 Table of Contents